 Two nationally renowned art museums are located nearby, The Nelson-Atkins Museum of Art and the Kemper Museum of Contemporary Art.
 Located on the campus of UMKC, the Kansas City Rep is one of the best-kept secrets in the Midwestern theater scene, delighting local audiences and inspiring New York productions at the same time.

 It’s been said, and bears repeating: no trip to Kansas City is complete without shopping on The Plaza.
 Seasoned shoppers will find high-end labels like Michael Kors, Kate Spade and Kendra Scott.
 Local-vores will love Hallmark-owned HMK as well as Charlie Hustle—home to retro apparel such as T-shirts and wool hats—and Three Dog Bakery, which began in KC and now has locations around the globe, not to mention a gigantic menu of treats for man’s best friend.
 For antiques, venture to 45th & State Line, where you’ll find a charming collection of traditional and vintage.

 Places to eat

 Sidewalk cafes and patios on the Plaza just can’t be beat.
-See for yourself and rest your heels at local institutions like The Classic Cup (seafood and sandwiches), Zócalo (modern Mexican cuisine) or Gram & Dun (comfort food with libation pairings).
-Plaza III Steakhouse is an iconic local establishment, serving local farm-raised beef and those famous Kansas City Strips.
+See for yourself and rest your heels at local institutions like The Classic Cup (seafood and sandwiches) and Gram & Dun (comfort food with libation pairings).

-Souvenir Stop: GQ called Baldwin Denim “the best place to buy jeans, period” (just ask Jay-Z).
+Souvenir Stop: GQ called Baldwin “the best place to buy jeans, period” (just ask Jay-Z).
 Try out the classic KC wool cap with chambray lining and hand cut felt letters. $42

 Explore Brush Creek